H&M's New Kitchen Collection Will Give Ikea A Run For Its Money

 For years, Ikea has had a stronghold on the world of affordable furniture, kitchenware and home decor.
 But over the years, more and more retailers have started catching up, producing super cute, affordable finds.

-H&M Home recently partnered with vegan chef and cookbook author Chloe Coscarelli for a tabletop and kitchenware series that features neutral shades of cream, gray and natural wood.
+H&M Home recently developed a tabletop and kitchenware series that features neutral shades of cream, gray and natural wood.
 It’s perfect for anyone who likes simplicity and sticking to a budget.

 “We want to make kitchenware a bigger part of H&M Home, both with products for the dinner table, but also selected kitchen utensils,” Evelina Kravaev Söderberg, head of design for H&M Home, said in a statement.
 “We start off by introducing a dinnerware set in three different classical colors.”